 - Stomach aches

-Causes & Triggers of Separation Anxiety Disorder in Children
+What Causes Separation Anxiety in Children?

-Seven common triggers of separation anxiety in children include:
+Common risk factors for separation anxiety in children include:

 - Abuse (physical, verbal, or neglect)